-The name of Company's and its subsidiaries' auditor for the 2017 Financial Statements is Ms. Rosaporn Decharkom, Certified Public Accountant (Thailand) No. 5659 of EY Office Limited.
-In summary, a clean audit report was issued.
+The name of Company's and its subsidiaries' auditor for the 2017 Financial Statements is Rosaporn Decharkom, Certified Public Accountant (Thailand) No. 5659 of EY Office Limited.

 In summary, a clean audit report was issued.

 The financial statements were audited in accordance with Thai Standards on auditing which included compliance with ethical requirements and plan and performing the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.